monte-carlo-data/terraform-azurerm-mcd-agent/README.md

 documentation.

 Note that this module is configured to delete all resources when the resource group is deleted (e.g. via terraform destroy).
-Please take appropriate measures and review your resources.
+Please take appropriate measures and review your resources before doing so.
 See [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/features-block#prevent_deletion_if_contains_resources)
 for additional details.